EXCLUSIVE-Cathay working with Airbus on single-pilot system for long-haul | Business

 Lufthansa has not withdrawn from Project Connect and remains involved as an adviser, its spokesman said.
 While the airline has no plans to deploy single-pilot operations, he added, "the suggestion that Lufthansa was an essential part of the project and then pulled back is not true."

-Single-pilot capability would add an A350 sales argument, experts say, and rival Boeing lacks an equivalent model with sufficient automation.
-Filippo Tomasello, a former EASA official, said the payroll and accommodation savings for long-haul crew would not be lost on airlines.
+The single-pilot capability would add an A350 sales argument, experts say, and rival Boeing lacks an equivalent model with sufficient automation.
+Filippo Tomasello, a former EASA official, said the payroll and accommodation savings for the long-haul crew would not be lost on airlines.

 "COVID may end up accelerating this evolution because it's putting tremendous economic pressure on aviation," Tomasello predicted.
 "If EASA certifies this solution, airlines will use it."